 The second mounting method uses brackets on the top and bottom of the controller.
-This method is useful when mounting the controller next to an OutBack inverter system, as the conduit openings will align.
+This method mounts the controller 0.83" (2.1 cm) from the wall.
+It is useful when mounting the controller next to an OutBack inverter system, as the conduit openings will align.
 It is also useful for mounting without making advance measurements.
 The FLEXmax 100 controller comes with two identical brackets.

-Bracket hole spacing: 5.13" (13.0 mm)
+Bracket hole spacing: 5.13" (13.0 cm)